broadinstitute/polyphonia/README.md

 Use `--min-covered` to set the minimum proportion of the genome that must be covered in order for a sample to be included.
 The proportion of the genome covered is calculated by counting the number of unambiguous (`A`, `T`, `C`, or `G`)  bases in the sample's consensus genome provided using `--consensus` or `--consensus-aligned`, then dividing by the total number of unambiguous bases in the reference provided using `--ref`.

 By default, ≥98% of the genome must be unambigously covered for a sample to be included.
-If `--min-covered` is set too low, polyphonia may call potential cross-contamination in or by samples of low coverage.
+If `--min-covered` is set too low, polyphonia may erroneously call potential cross-contamination in or by samples with low genome coverage.

 ### Allele Filtering Thresholds

 `--min-readcount`
 `--min-maf`

-TODO
+By default, polyphonia does not include all alleles called by `LoFreq call`.
+We have found that requiring a minimum minor allele readcount of 10 and a minimum minor allele frequency of 3% after running  `LoFreq call` with default parameters does the best job of separating true within-sample diversity from sequencing errors and other noise.
+If you would like to specify a different minor allele readcount, you can do that using `--min-readcount`.
+You can specify a different minimum minor allele frequency using `--min-maf`.
+These options work regardless of the type(s) of [within-sample diversity files](#within-sample-diversity-files) provided.

 ### Cross-Contamination Detection Thresholds